rajjayavant/MetronomeLogger/README.md

 # MetronomeLogger
-Instrument and other BPM related exercises can be logged and tracked
+Instrument exercises and other BPM related exercises can be logged and tracked